Will My US Cell Phone Work in Cuba?

 Many of the larger hotels also have either a computer or business center where you can purchase Internet access at an average price of US$6-$10 per hour.
 You should check Internet availability and charges at your intended hotel before booking and travel.

-Is there WiFi in Cuba?
+Is There WiFi in Cuba?

 WiFi in Cuba is not yet widely available.
 A few major hotels offer WiFi at an hourly rate of approximately US$6-$10.
 Be sure to contact your hotel to verify availability, speed, and cost in advance of travel.
-Beginning in July 2015, Cuba intends to start offering WiFi at 35 government-run centers for $2 per hour, as noted in the press.
+Cuba is reported to offer WiFi at 35 government-run centers for $2 per hour.
 Google has arranged for a single Internet cafe in Havana that offers high speed Internet access.
 At these rates, "WiFi Calling" may not be an economical choice for Voice calls.